Skip to main content

 Best for end-to-end project management

-Bonsai Consulting Software is a good fit for freelance consultants and small consulting firms that need to manage clients, projects, and billing in one place.
+Hello Bonsai is a good fit for independent consultants and small consulting firms that need one tool to handle both client-facing and back-office work.

 Pros and Cons